-Welcome to the Spring Term in Foundation One with Mrs Stabler,
+Welcome to the Summer Term in Foundation One with Mrs Stabler,

 Mrs Hutchinson and Mrs Bentley

 It is lovely to see the children back in school, they are all eager and excited to learn, which is lovely to see!
-We hope you all had a lovely Christmas and would like to wish you all a happy New Year!
+We hope you all had a lovely Easter!

 A warm welcome to our new children who have started this week, the children have settled into school really well and are busy learning all the routines of the class.
 They are beginning to develop their own interests as well as making new friends.
 Thank you for all your support in settling the children into their new class.

 In numeracy we are developing our counting skills so we can count to 10 and beyond, as well as recognising the numbers 1-10.
 When you are out and about with your child, see what numbers you can find in the environment.
 You might see different numbers on house doors, number plates or buses.
 This will give your child lots of opportunity to see what the numbers look like.
 We will be sending home a number mat to help your child with recognising their numbers.
 Any practice will really support your child’s development.

 During the term we have lots of activities planned to develop and strengthen our finger muscles to build our strength when writing.
 We will be having lots of fun with dough disco and funky finger activities.